alexpacheco/lurc/lurc.Rmd

 --- .lehigh

-## Allocation Charges, Effective Oct.
+## Allocation Charges - Effective Oct.
 1, 2016

 * Cost per core-hour or service unit (SU) is 1&cent;
 * SU is defined as 1 hour of computing on 1 core of the Sol base compute node.